 Rear Delt Flies on Stability Ball

-The human body wasn’t really designed to text on phones, or sit at desks or behind steering wheels.
-These habitual, sedentary activities in modern life have a tendency to create slouchy spines.
+The human body wasn’t designed to text on phones or sit at desks or behind steering wheels.
+These habitual, sedentary activities in modern life tend to create slouchy spines.

 Fortunately, real delt flies are excellent for rear deltoids and the posterior chain and can be a really posture-improver.
-This exercise is similar to chest flies, but facing down.
+This exercise is similar to the chest fly but facing down.

 Incline Chest/Tricep Push-Up, Followed by Pullovers